jbakse/site_builder/content/parameters/index.md

 - Choose clear variable names that explain the purpose of each parameter.
 - Use comments to explain the parameter in more detail, document legal value ranges, and suggest good values.
-- Use constants instead of variables, if your language supports them.
 - Keep in mind that [global variables are evil](https://stackoverflow.com/questions/19158339/why-are-global-variables-evil).
+Use constants instead of variables, if your language supports them.
+If your language doesn't support true constants use a naming convention, such as all caps, to indicate that a value shouldn't be changed.

 ::: js-lab
 /parameters/sketches/square.js